DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 * the ECT has an `induction_end_date` (meaning induction is complete), or
 * the mentor has a completed declaration showing they’ve finished training
+* they have already changed the participant's schedule and made a declaration that day

 In both cases, validation errors will block the update.